jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/using-a-third-party-api.md

 ### Displaying the weather

 All that's left now is to display it in the client!
-Since we're getting data from our GraphQL API we can use a Redwood Cell to simplify all the work that goes around writing API access, displaying a loading state, etc. We can use a generator to get the shell of our Cell:
+Since we're getting data from our GraphQL API we can use a Cedar Cell to simplify all the work that goes around writing API access, displaying a loading state, etc. We can use a generator to get the shell of our Cell:

 ```bash
 yarn rw generate cell weather